Join Here | Log In

 Key Takeaways:

-~ We are all regularly exposed to phthalates through food, inhalation of fragrances, and the degradation of vinyls and plastics in the home.
+~ Phthalates are pervasive in our food supply, from packaging to processing equipment.
 Studies show that almost all of us have phthalates in our bodies.

 Members will see their genotype report below, plus additional solutions in the Lifehacks section.
 Consider joining today.
 Genetic Lifehacks is completely member supported.

-Phthalates (pronounced THAL-eights) are a class of chemicals used as plasticizers to make plastics more pliable.
-They are also used as solvents and fixatives in artificial fragrances.
-Because they are not covalently bonded to plastic polymers, phthalates can leach from plastic items when exposed to heat or solvents.
-Phthalates can leach from PVC-containing items (plastics, pipes, vinyl flooring, etc.) and become airborne or part of soil and water.[ref][ref]
+Phthalates (pronounced THAL-eights) are a class of chemicals used as plasticizers to make plastics more flexible and as fixatives in artificial fragrances.
+The problem lies in the type of compound they are.
+Because they are not covalently bonded to plastic polymers, phthalates leach from plastic items when exposed to heat or solvents.
+For example, phthalates can leach from PVC-containing items (plastics, pipes, vinyl flooring, etc.) and become airborne or part of the soil and water.[ref][ref]

 Where do we find phthalates?

-Several types of phthalates are banned in the U.S. and EU for use in toys and other items, such as teething rings, that can fit in a child’s mouth.[ref]
+Exposure to phthalates can be more detrimental to infants and children than adults.
+Several types of phthalates are banned in the U.S. and EU for use in toys and other items, such as teething rings and bottle nipples, that can fit in a child’s mouth.[ref]

 Are phthalates really a problem?

-You may wonder if this is just another scary “sky is falling” type of headline-grabbing chemical.
+You may wonder if this is just another scary “sky is falling” type of hype.
+So let’s set a few things straight from the start:

-When looking at research studies, it is important to know:
+When looking at animal research studies, it is important to know:

-- Animal studies using rats and mice may not be good models for the human metabolism of phthalates.
+• Animal studies using rats and mice are likely not good models for the human metabolism of phthalates.
 Recent studies suggest that rats do not metabolize phthalates in the same way as humans.[ref]

-- Based on mouse studies, the exposure limits are set relatively high, at about 100 mg/kg/day for tumor formation.
+• Based on mouse studies, the exposure limits for phthalates are set relatively high, at about 100 mg/kg/day for tumor formation.
+However, high-level exposure isn’t common, so we need to look at what low-level, chronic exposure does in humans.

-A lifetime of phthalate exposure at low levels likely has an effect on mortality.
-A recent study (2021) found that phthalate exposure increases all-cause mortality, in part due to an increase in cardiovascular disease.
+A study (2021) found that phthalate exposure increases all-cause mortality, in part due to an increase in cardiovascular disease.
 The study estimated the impact on people aged 55-64 caused >90,000 attributable deaths/year in the U.S.[ref]

 Evidence of the effects of low-level, daily exposure to phthalates in humans and animals includes:

-- Higher phthalates exposure in children is strongly associated with subclinical atherosclerosis.[ref]
+8. Higher phthalate exposure in children is strongly associated with subclinical atherosclerosis.[ref]

 How are we exposed to phthalates?

-Phthalate contamination exists literally everywhere in our food supply, from packaging to the equipment used to process foods and dairy products.
+Phthalate contamination exists throughout the food supply, from packaging to the equipment used to process foods and dairy products to the food itself.

 For example, a 2014 Norwegian study found:[ref]

-- Phthalates were present in ALL foods and beverages commonly consumed (and BPA was 54%).
+• Phthalates were present in ALL foods and beverages commonly consumed (and BPA was found in 54%).

-- Exposure levels were highest in meat and grains.
-However, average levels were less than European maximum exposure level limits.
+• Exposure levels were highest in meat and grains.
+However, average levels were less than the European maximum exposure level limits.

 Phthalates can pass through the skin and be absorbed transdermally or inhaled.[ref]

-Phthalates are pervasive in the food supply due to leaching from packaging and processing materials.
+Phthalates are pervasive in the food supply due to leaching from packaging and processing materials, such as PVC used in food processing and storage.[ref]

 In the US, phthalates are allowed by the FDA in food packaging and processing materials.
 In contrast, the EU has restricted the use of phthalates in materials in contact with food since 2009.[ref]